Y4nush/PassedRoleLambdaExfiltrator/README.md

 # PassedRoleLambdaExfiltrator
  PassedRoleLambdaExfiltrator: An AWS tool to detect and exploit iam:PassRole with Lambda for privilege escalation.
 It enumerates vulnerable roles, deploys a function, and sends credentials to an ngrok endpoint using an HTTP POST request.

-## Description
+## Overview
-PassedRoleLambdaExfiltrator is an AWS security testing tool tailored to detect and automate the exploitation of the iam:PassRole permission alongside AWS Lambda functions.
-Its primary goal is to pinpoint potential privilege escalation vulnerabilities.
-If an executing user holds the lambda, iam:Read, and iam:PassRole permissions, the tool identifies this potential gap and demonstrates its exploitability.
-It accomplishes this by listing assumable Lambda roles, deploying a sample function, and subsequently exfiltrating the AWS environment credentials to a designated ngrok endpoint.
+PassedRoleLambdaExfiltrator is an AWS security testing tool designed to detect and automate the exploitation of the iam:PassRole permission in conjunction with AWS Lambda functions.
+Its primary objective is to identify potential privilege escalation vulnerabilities within an AWS environment.
+The tool specifically targets situations where a user possesses both the lambda and iam:PassRole permissions, highlighting this potential security gap and demonstrating its exploitability.
+It achieves this by listing assumable Lambda roles, deploying a sample Lambda function, and subsequently exfiltrating AWS environment credentials to a designated ngrok endpoint.

+## Exploitation of `iam:PassRole` Permission
+The primary focus of this tool is to demonstrate the exploitation of the iam:PassRole permission in combination with AWS Lambda permissions.
+The Lambda function created by the tool's deployment is intentionally configured to assume a specified role and then send the assumed role's credentials via an HTTP POST request to a server controlled by the attacker.
+This method showcases the potential for privilege escalation, as an attacker with access to these credentials could potentially gain unauthorized access to resources within the AWS environment.

 ## Features
 * Scans for lambda, iam:Read, and iam:PassRole permissions.